contextmap/contextmap/README.md

 The subscribed REST API is scanned at compile-time.
 The synchronous links between components in contextmap are based on the subscribed REST APIs.
-The following annotation will identify a class as a subscribed REST API, and as such create a link between the components:
+The following annotations will identify a class as a subscribed REST API, and as such create a link between the components:

 - @FeignClient (org.springframework.cloud.openfeign.FeignClient)
+- @FeignClient (org.springframework.cloud.netflix.feign.FeignClient)

 ##### Events